raspberrypilearning/getting-started-guide-microbit/en/step_2.md

 2. Temperature
 3. Light

-#### Accelerometer
+**Accelerometer**

 There is an accelerometer that you can use to detect the rotation and motion of the micro:bit.

 #### 4 GPIO pins

 Just like a Raspberry Pi, Raspberry Pi Zero and the Raspberry Pi Pico the micro:bit has **general purpose input output pins**.
 There are 4 pins and a single ground pin.
-You can use these to connect a range of extra components for any number of physical computing projects.
+You can use these to connect a range of extra components for physical computing projects.

 #### Radio